-A comparison of the proposed groundwater extraction (Scenario 2) against the Base Case scenario indicates that the reduction in mean annual (1-year) low flow as a result of the combined groundwater extraction at the Blucher bore is likely to be negligible (approximately 0.3%).
-However, as stated in WWA (2018) the model errs on the side of exaggerating groundwater level reduction in the shallow aquifer and at the surface because of the lack of hard pans in the model.
+A comparison of the proposed groundwater extraction (Scenario 2) against the Base Case scenario indicates that the reduction in mean annual (1-year) low flow as a result of the combined groundwater extraction at the proposed bores is likely to be approximately 1%.
+However, as stated in WWA (2017) the model errs on the side of exaggerating groundwater level reduction in the shallow aquifer and at the surface because of the lack of hard pans in the model.
 In this regard, this can be considered a conservative estimate.

-Results also indicate that the variation in annual minimum discharge from groundwater to surface water over a range of drought severities (i.e. annual to 100-year recurrence interval) is likely to be, at most, a 0.6% reduction with the proposed groundwater extraction.
-The relative flow reduction increases slightly for the more infrequent events, e.g. the 0.6% reduction in annual low flow with proposed groundwater extraction relative the Base Case Scenario is predicted in the event of a 50 or 100-year drought.
+Results also indicate that the variation in annual minimum discharge from groundwater to surface water over a range of drought severities (i.e. annual to 100-year recurrence interval) is likely to be, at most, a 3.4% reduction with the proposed groundwater extraction.
+The greatest relative flow reduction, is predicted to occur with a 10-year low flow.
+More infrequent events (e.g. the 25, 50, and 100-year events) are also predicted to have a decline of approximately 3% relative to the Base Case Scenario.